The L Word: Generation Q: Development

 On January 13, 2020, the series was renewed for a second season.
 Due to the COVID-19 pandemic, filming for the second season was delayed for several months and was originally expected to premiere in late 2020.
 Production for the second season finally began in December 2020.
 On February 4, 2022, Showtime renewed the series for a 10-episode third season which is expected to premiere later this year.
 Production for the third season began on June 9, 2022.
+On March 23, 2023, Showtime canceled the series after three seasons.
+A reboot of the original series set in New York was reported to be in development with Chaiken attached to it.
+On April 4, 2023, it was reported that the series was removed from Showtime platforms following the cancellation.
+Kate Moennig and Leisha Hailey addressed the reboot news in July 2024, saying they were unaware of any such development.